How This Work Begins

 Our Approach

-We look at the whole system a dog lives in: their stress, learning style, environment, and relationships.
+Our work looks at the whole system a dog lives within: learning history, stress patterns, environment, and relationships.

 Who This Work Is For